ai-cfia/dev-rel-docs/adr/001-ailab-using-adr.md

   to and read ADRs.
 - Additional time needed to write, review, and maintain ADRs can slow down the initial phases of projects.
-- Requires ongoing discipline to maintain and update records
+- Requires ongoing discipline to maintain and update records.

 ## Decision